kovidgoyal/calibre/bypy/README.rst

     cd calibre
     ./setup.py bootstrap

-To make the Windows and macOS builds it uses VirtualBox VMs.
-Instructions on creating the VMs are in their respective sections below.
+To make the Windows and macOS builds it uses QEMU VMs.
+Instructions on creating the VMs are in the bypy repo under :file:`virtual_machine/README.rst`.
+Required software for the VMs are listed in :file:`bypy/windows.conf` and :file:`bypy/macos.conf`.

 Linux
 -------